andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 # hue-clip-api.node-red-flows

-This respository is actually just an example Flow.
+This respository is an example Flow how to communicate with the HUE-Bridge API V2 over https request
 It includes everything you need to communicate with your HUE-Bridge directly using https-request via the restful API V2 (CLIP API)
 You wont be dependent on badly maintained contribs anymore.
 It has example nodes that can directly edited and used for your flow.